-With the ever-changing landscape of Center for Medicare and Medicaid Services (CMS) guidelines, let’s take a look at the upcoming shift in Sales and Marketing‘s monitoring and oversight for plans.
-CMS is clearly planning to ramp-up its compliance and oversight for sales and marketing activities, specific to Medicare-related plans.
+CMS is increasing compliance monitoring and oversight for sales, communications and marketing guidelines specific to Medicare-related plans.
 We see this called out through parts of CMS’ recent Proposed Rule, Advance Notice, and the recently released Medicare Communications and Marketing Guidelines (MCMG).

 Specifically, CMS is targeting external sales organizations which contract with health insurance carriers as a marketing arm to sell their plans.
 Why the sudden spotlight on external sales support, and what can carriers and their external sales agents do, to prepare for potential audits and evaluations by CMS?